The Evolution of Natural Language Models: Understanding Their Impact on AI

 SHRDLU, which understood language in a highly constrained “blocks world”

-These systems were important stepping stones, but they came with clear limitations:
+These systems were crucial stepping stones but came with clear limitations:

-As language use grew more complex and diverse, it became clear that rule-based methods alone weren’t enough.
+As language use became more complex and diverse, it became evident that rule-based methods alone were insufficient.

 The Shift to Statistical NLP

-Statistical NLP reframed language processing as a probabilistic problem.
-Instead of encoding explicit rules, systems learned patterns from large text corpora.
+Statistical NLP redefined language processing as a probabilistic problem.
+Instead of encoding explicit rules, systems learned patterns from extensive text corpora.
 Key techniques included:

 Hidden Markov Models for sequence labeling